-Hydraulic fracturing typically is regulated by state oil and natural gas commissions or similar agencies, but the EPA has asserted federal regulatory authority pursuant to the SDWA over certain hydraulic fracturing activities involving the use of diesel fuel and issued permitting guidance in February 2014 that applies to such activities.
+Hydraulic fracturing typically is regulated by state oil and natural gas commissions, but the EPA has asserted federal regulatory authority pursuant to the SDWA over certain hydraulic fracturing activities involving the use of diesel fuel and issued permitting guidance in February 2014 that applies to such activities.
 Additionally, the EPA issued final CAA regulations in 2012 and in June 2016 governing performance standards, including standards for the capture of emissions of methane and VOCs released during hydraulic fracturing; published in June 2016 an effluent limit guideline final rule prohibiting the discharge of wastewater from onshore unconventional oil and natural gas extraction facilities to publicly owned wastewater treatment plants; and published in May 2014 an Advance Notice of Proposed Rulemaking regarding Toxic Substances Control Act reporting of the chemical substances and mixtures used in hydraulic fracturing.
 Also, the BLM finalized rules in March 2015 that impose new or more stringent standards for performing hydraulic fracturing on federal and American Indian lands.
 In June 2016, a Wyoming federal judge struck down this final rule, finding that the BLM lacked authority to promulgate the rule.
 The BLM appealed the decision to the U.S. Circuit Court of Appeals for the Tenth Circuit in 2016.
-However, in March and May of 2017, the BLM filed a request with the Tenth Circuit to put the appeal on hold pending its re-review and possible rescission of the 2015 final rule and, on July 25, 2017, the BLM published a proposed rule to rescind the 2015 final rule.
-It remains uncertain whether, or when, the Tenth Circuit will pursue a decision on the merits in the BLM appeal.
+However, in March 2017, the BLM filed a request with the Tenth Circuit to put the appeal on hold pending rescission of the 2015 final rule.